 When calculating damages in a wrongful death case, often working adults are used as the common basis for calculations.
-Determining projected income, life contribution and other family losses are considerably easier to determine when some of these pieces of information are already known, or easy to project.
-For children and elderly people, these calculations can be significantly more difficult to determine for a number of reasons.
+Determining projected income, life contribution, and other family losses is considerably easier when some of these pieces of information are already known or easy to project.
+For children and elderly people, these calculations can be significantly more difficult to determine for many reasons.

-If you lost a child or elderly family member and are considering filing a wrongful death suit, contact our firm to discuss possible case outcomes and damages calculations for your situation.
+If you lost a child or elderly family member and are considering filing a wrongful death suit, contact our Chicago wrongful death lawyers now to discuss possible case outcomes and damages calculations for your situation.

 Calculating Wrongful Death Damages For An Elderly Person

 The most challenging aspect of calculating damages after the wrongful death of an elderly person is determining his or her projected age.
 When calculating monetary loss for a working adult, his or her salary, projected advancement, and even retirement contributions to an average age can be calculated, but an elderly person’s life expectancy is more difficult to determine.
 Your family’s loss is no less great, however, and the law is designed to provide you and your family with restitution after your loss.